European Black and Grey Water Regulations

 France

-French law requires that as of 1 January 2008 new vessels, whether French or foreign flagged, are fitted with a treatment system or retention tank for black water if they wish to have access to French maritime or river ports, moorings, and anchorages.
+- Since 2008, French law states that new vessels, whether French or foreign flagged, are fitted with a treatment system or retention tank for black water if they wish to have access to French maritime or river ports, moorings, and anchorages.

 Noonsite wishes to thank the Royal Yachting Association (Great Britain) as a source for this information.